berthubert/hello-dl/README.md

 aerodynamics from flying an Airbus A380.

-Meanwhile the pure maths approach ("see it is easy, it is just a Jacobian matrix") is probably only suited to people who dream in derivatives.
+Meanwhile the pure maths approach ("see it is easy, it is just a Jacobian matrix") is probably only suited for seasoned mathematicians.

 The goal of this tutorial is to develop modern neural networks entirely from scratch, but where we still end up with really impressive results.